North Western Coal and Navigation Company: Alberta Railway & Irrigation Company

 That same year the St. Mary’s River Railway Company was incorporated to provide access and serve the settlers benefiting from the irrigation system.
-It reached Cardston in 1903, with permission to extend the narrow gauge line.
-At Raymond, Alberta a sugar beet factory was erected.
-A further consolidation of land took place in 1900, followed in 1902 by the purchase of the adjacent 500,000 Acre Tract at one dollar an acre after the awarding of credits amounting to two dollars an acre.
+It reached Cardston in 1903, with permission to extend the 3 ft-gauge line.
+At Raymond a sugar beet factory was erected.
+A further consolidation of land took place in 1900, followed in 1902 by the purchase of the adjacent 500,000 acre tract at one dollar an acre after the awarding of credits amounting to two dollars an acre.
 Payment was to be made in ten equal annual installments.
 The stipulation was that the land could not be sold for more than five dollars an acre, and the unsold balance, after 15 years, would revert to the government.
 In 1904 the Galt companies were merged into a new corporation, the Alberta Railway and Irrigation Company (AR&IC).
-The St. Mary's Canal was enlarged and a beginning was made on a canal from the Milk River, halted by the Boundary Waters Treaty of 1909 between the United States and Canada, dividing the waters of the two rivers equally between the two countries.
-In 1912 the Canadian Pacific Railway leased the AR&IC for 999 years thus ending the independence of the Galt enterprise.
+The St. Mary Canal was enlarged and a beginning was made on a canal from the Milk River, halted by the Boundary Waters Treaty of 1909 between the United States and Canada, dividing the waters of the two rivers equally between the two countries.
+In 1912 the Canadian Pacific Railway leased the AR&IC for 999 years, thus ending the independence of the Galt enterprise.